karthikyashwanth/project6-devsecops/README.md

   - Configuration as Code
   - OWASP Dependency-Track

+- Allow all in SG eksctl-dev-secops-cluster-nodegroup-ng-2-SG-6nzKi3VwyZve

+- Access Jenkins

+- Modify admin password - It will prompt when restart jenkins after installing plugins

 ### New Jenkins Pipeline

 Create a new Jenkins pipeline with this repo and trigger build